 An Extract from THE EXCELLENT INVESTMENT ADVISOR by NICK MURRAY

 2) I believe, therefore, that the only safety lies in the accretion of purchasing power.
-If risk is the inexorable grinding down of purchasing power time, safety can only be the building up of purchasing power.
+If the risk is the inexorable grinding down of purchasing power time, safety can only be the building up of purchasing power.
 I define accretion of purchasing power as a positive return from my investment, net of inflation and taxes.
-Investment which provides such a return are, by my definition, safe.
-Those that do not are not.
-By this definition, common stocks are by far safest financial instrument in the long run.
+Investment which provides such a return is, by my definition, safe.
+Those that do are not.
+By this definition, common stocks are by far the safest financial instrument in the long run.

-3) I believe that the great long term risk of stock does not owning them.
-On July8, 1932, the intra-day low of the Dow Jones Industrial Average was 40.
+3) I believe that the great long term risk of stock does not own them.
+On July 8, 1932, the intra-day low of the Dow Jones Industrial Average was 40.
 On October 14, 1996, the Dow closed over 6000.
 The intervening period was the worst in human history: Depression, WWII, Cold War However anecdotally, I infer from these data three things.
 The right time to buy stocks is now (as long as you have the money); the right time to sell them is never (unless you need the money).
 The great risk is not owning them.

-4) I believe that everything you need to know about the moment if stock prices can be summed up in 8 words: The downs are temporary; the ups are permanent [This is actually the English translation of the Ibbotson Chart].
+4) I believe that everything you need to know about the moment if stock prices can be summed up in 8 words: The downs is temporary; the ups are permanent [This is actually the English translation of the Ibbotson Chart].
 I never mistake fluctuation for loss.
 Stock prices go down all the time-25% or so on an average of every 5 years (albeit not lately)-but since they never stay down, it turns out not to matter.
-Markets fluctuate, but do not create losses.
+Markets fluctuate but do not create losses.
 Only people can create permanent loss by mistaking a temporary decline for a permanent decline and panicking out.
 No panic, no sell.
 No sell, no lose.
 The enemy of investment success is not ignorance, its fear.
-So it's my faith not my knowledge that saves the investor's financial life.
+So it’s my faith, not my knowledge that saves the investor’s financial life.

 5) I process the experience which most people describe as a “bear market” in two different words: big sale.
 Since all declines are temporary, I regard all major generalized equity price declines as an opportunity to stock up on some more truly safe investment before the sale ends.